Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Render-Pipeline-Debug-Window.md

 # Rendering Debugger

-The **Render Pipeline Debug** window is a specific window for the Scriptable Render Pipeline that contains debugging and visualization tools.
+The **Rendering Debugger** is a specific window for the Scriptable Render Pipeline that contains debugging and visualization tools.
 You can use these tools to quickly understand and solve any issues you might encounter.
 It contains mostly graphics-related tools but you can extend it to include tools for any other field, such as animation.
-The **Render Pipeline Debug** window separates debug items into different sections as follows:
+The **Rendering Debugger** separates debug items into different sections as follows:

 - [Decals](#DecalsPanel)
 - [Display Stats](#StatsPanel)